artak10t/ProceduralGalaxy/README.md

 # ProceduralGalaxy
 ![](Galaxy.gif)
-> Procedural universe generation with planets and stars, inspired by Space Engine.
+> Procedural galaxy generation with planets and stars, inspired by Space Engine.

 ![](Sector.gif)
 > Fly thorugh the galaxy.